The University of Georgia United States and Georgia History Exam

 The United States and Georgia History Exam tests historical literacy, that is, an awareness and knowledge of the basic facts of American and Georgia history.
 All of the examination questions are factual and deal with the people, events, movements, relationships, and trends that have shaped the state and the nation.
 Facts are actually miniature arguments based on historical evidence and correct answers will show an understanding of the underlying historical context and meaning of the facts.

 A reading of any one- or two-volume U.S. history text or synopsis will provide the basic information you need for the U.S. portion of the exam.
 See the bibliography at the end of this guide for a list of such texts.
 The list is not exhaustive, but a college text is preferable to one used in high school.
 For the Georgia portion, students may read James C. Cobb’s Georgia Odyssey, or follow the entries in the online Georgia Encyclopedia.
-You may pick up the guide at University Testing Services or read it
+The brief guide is online for reference (below).

 This Study Guide for the United States and Georgia History Exam is not a substitute for reviewing a textbook or Georgia Odyssey.
 The Guide will assist you as you read to identify the more important people, events, and episodes in U.S. and Georgia history.
 The Guide alone will NOT provide the information you need to pass the exam.
-You may pick up the Guide at University Testing Services, Clark Howell Hall or read it here.
+The Guide may be found below.

 When and Where to Take the Exam

 Students may take the exam on an individual basis at University Testing Services in Clark Howell Hall.
-The cost is $28.50.
+The cost is currently $30.00 (check with Testing Services for any updates).
 Appointments are preferred.
 The testing center is open M-F 8:30-5pm.
 For questions about individual testing, call 706-542-3183.

 Reexamination is permitted.